Do not touch your face

 Follow these steps to wash your hands properly:

 - Apply enough soap to cover wet hands.

 - Scrub all surfaces of the hands — including the back of hands, between fingers and under nails — for at least 20 seconds.

 - Dry hands with a clean cloth, single-use towel or blow-drier.

 How to use hand sanitiser

-The same goes for hand sanitiser, use a sanitiser that contains at least 60% alcohol.
-Rub it into your hands for at least 20 seconds to ensure full coverage.
+Use a sanitiser that contains at least 60% alcohol, and rub it into your hands for at least 20 seconds to ensure full coverage.

 When you should wash your hands

 - after blowing your nose, coughing or sneezing